dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 * In Safari 12 the equivalent error is:

-> Trying to call getUserMedia from an insecure document.
+> Trying to call "getUserMedia" from an insecure document.

 You get this error because the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) requires HTTPS to access the camera.